 If competitions aren’t your goal, they also enjoy playing in the yard – whether it be a long game of fetch or a DIY agility course.

-Whichever way you go, giving them more than a bathroom walk around the block is important.
+Whichever way you go, it is important to give them more than a bathroom walk around the block.

-However, the border collie’s charismatic and energetic personality isn’t a new occurrence, as these intelligent dogs have been around for centuries.
+The border collie’s charismatic and energetic personality isn’t a new occurrence, however; as these intelligent dogs have been around for centuries.

 Border Collie History

-When the Roman Empire occupied Britain – around the year 43 – livestock became an especially important part of the Roman lifestyle, and with livestock came dogs.
+When the Roman Empire occupied Britain – around the year 43 – livestock became an especially important part of the Roman lifestyle, and with livestock comes dogs.

 The Roman herding dogs were large and stocky – nothing like the modern day border collie which is sleek and agile.

-It wasn’t until a few centuries later when Rome began to retreat from Britain and the Vikings introduced their small, quick herding dogs, that we began to see a breed similar to the border collie arise from breeding between the Roman sheepdogs and the Nordic sheepdogs.
+It wasn’t until a few centuries later, when Rome began to retreat from Britain and the Vikings introduced their small, quick herding dogs that we begin to see a breed similar to the border collie arise from breeding occurring between the Roman sheepdogs and the Nordic sheepdogs.

 The border collie, which was officially inducted into the American Kennel Club’s Herding Group in 1995, continued to flourish in the British islands and around the world where it is beloved for its physical abilities, its bright and sagacious personality, and, of course, its signature thick, monochromatic coat.